joshuajrrc/GenesisX30MN/README.md

 Start up your VPS in MobaXterm.
 Use SHH Session and log in using the login information Contabo sent you.

 Once connected to VPS:
-Enable IPv6 using the following command:
+Enable IPv6 using the following command: <br>
 `enable_ipv6`
-Then restart ur vps using:
+Then restart ur vps using: <br>
 `sudo reboot`

 Once restarted and reconnected to the VPS: